cvillecsteele/mithras/website/guide1.md

 Before you get going, make sure that you've [installed](usage.html) Mithras first.
 Also, double check that your AWS credentials are set up correctly.

+To get rolling:

+    cp -r $MITHRASHOME/example ~/mysite

+Then fire up your favorite editor and load `~/mysite/example/simple.js` to follow along.

 ### The `run()` function